zephyrproject-rtos/zephyr/doc/subsystems/sensor.rst

 Because most sensors are connected via SPI or I2C busses, it is not possible to communicate with them from the interrupt execution context.
-The execution of the trigger handler is deferred to a fiber, so that data fetching operations are possible.
-A driver can spawn its own fiber to fetch data, thus ensuring minimum latency.
-Alternatively, multiple sensor drivers can share a system-wide fiber.
-The shared fiber approach increases the latency of handling interrupts but uses less memory.
+The execution of the trigger handler is deferred to a thread, so that data fetching operations are possible.
+A driver can spawn its own thread to fetch data, thus ensuring minimum latency.
+Alternatively, multiple sensor drivers can share a system-wide thread.
+The shared thread approach increases the latency of handling interrupts but uses less memory.
 You can configure which approach to follow for each driver.
 Most drivers can entirely disable triggers resulting in a smaller footprint.